 3.15 Electrical, Optical, and Magnetic Materials and Devices

-Explores the relationships between the performance of electrical, optical, and magnetic devices and the microstructural characteristics of the materials from which they are constructed.
-Features a device-motivated approach that places strong emphasis on emerging technologies.
-Applications include diodes, transistors, photodetectors, solar cells (photovoltaics), displays, light emitting diodes, lasers, optical fibers and optical communications, photonic devices, magnetic data storage and spintronics.
-Offers a combination of online and in-person lectures.
+Explores the relationships between the performance of electrical, optical, and magnetic devices and the microstructural and defect characteristics of the materials from which they are constructed.
+Features a device-motivated approach that places strong emphasis on the design of functional materials for emerging technologies.
+Applications center around diodes, transistors, memristors, batteries, photodetectors, solar cells (photovoltaics) and solar-to-fuel converters, displays, light emitting diodes, lasers, optical fibers and optical communications, photonic devices, magnetic data storage and spintronics.

 This class has 3.024 as a prerequisite.